Coinbase

 $0000About Coinbase

-Coinbase (NASDAQ: COIN) operates a bitcoin wallet and platform.
-Its platform allows merchants and consumers to transact with digital currencies like bitcoin, ethereum, and litecoin.
-It serves clients operating in the retail and e-commerce sector as well as individuals.
+Coinbase (NASDAQ: COIN) operates a cryptocurrency exchange platform.
+It allows users to buy, sell, and trade cryptocurrencies.
+It also allows merchants and consumers to transact with new digital currencies like Bitcoin, Ethereum, and Litecoin.
+It primarily caters to consumers and merchants interested in transacting with digital currencies.
 The company was founded in 2012 and is based in San Francisco, California.

 Research containing Coinbase